History of Antwerp Cricket Club

 Cricket is played on a fairly summary basis, often consisting of scratch matches against makeshift sides or sporting clubs from further afield such as Standard Athletics in Paris.

-After a brief sojourn, the Antwerp Cricket Club reforms and plays its first match at the British army barracks at Emblem.
+Antwerp CC plays its first match at the British army barracks at Emblem.

 The club acquires a permanent address in the Plantenhoekstraat on the border between Rumst and Reet.